 - The HANA binaries and shared files can be hosted on the disk labeled "NetWeaver".

 - You need an additional volume for storing database backups.

-See the HANA Planning Guide for more information about the deployment architecture for SAP HANA on GCP.
+See the HANA Planning Guide for more information about the deployment architecture for SAP HANA on Google Cloud.

 For a list of the disk drives required for SAP ASE, see the SAP ASE Planning Guide.